Accredited official statistics

 Download the data for this chart in CSV format

-Urban background PM10 pollution has reduced in the long-term despite a period of relative stability between 2017 and 2022.
+Urban background PM10 pollution has reduced in the long-term despite a period of little change between 2015 and 2019.

-Between 1992 and 2000 inclusive, the annual mean PM10 concentration at urban background sites reduced rapidly: by an average of 1.7 µg/m3 each year.
-This reduction was observed at most monitoring sites across the UK and could be a consequence of the large reduction in emissions of PM10 over the same period in the UK.
+Between 1992 and 2000 inclusive, the annual mean PM10 concentration at urban background sites rapidly decreased by an average of 1.7 µg/m3 each year.
+This is likely a consequence of the large reduction in emissions of PM10 over the same period in the UK (reduction in the burning of coal and improved emission standards for transport and industrial processes).

 Between 2000 and 2006 the annual mean concentration fluctuated with no clear trend, and this was observed at most monitoring sites across the UK.
-Emissions of PM10 in the UK and Europe were still decreasing over this period but the reductions were largely driven by changes to fuels used for energy generation which may have a minimal impact on urban air quality.
+Emissions of PM10 in the UK were still decreasing over this period but the reductions were largely driven by changes to the fuels used for energy generation which mainly occurs outside of urban areas and therefore may have had a minimal impact on urban air quality.

 Roadside PM10 pollution has reduced in the long-term.

 Annual average concentrations of PM10 at the roadside steadily declined from 36.7 µg/m3 in 1997 to 17.2 µg/m3 in 2015.
-Between 1997 and 2015 inclusive, the annual mean PM10 concentration at roadside sites gradually decreased by an average of 1.1 µg/m3 each year.
-This reduction was observed at most long-running monitoring sites across the UK.
+Between 1997 and 2015 inclusive, the annual mean PM10 concentration at roadside sites decreased by an average of 1.1 µg/m3 each year.
 This reduction could be a consequence of the large reduction in emissions of PM10 over the same period in the UK, particularly from road transport sources.

-The annual mean PM10 concentration in 2022 is greater at roadside sites compared to urban background sites.
-This is most likely due to the contribution of PM10 emissions from road transport sources, predominantly from non-exhaust sources (brakes, tyres and road wear), as well as the impact of resuspension due to vehicle movements.
+The annual mean PM10 concentration is greater at roadside sites compared to urban background sites.
+This is likely due to the contribution of PM10 emissions from road transport sources, predominantly from non-exhaust sources (brakes, tyres and road wear), as well as the impact of resuspension due to vehicle movements.
+In earlier years, the PM10 emissions from vehicle exhausts were higher, but these have reduced over time, which would have contributed towards the reduction in the difference between urban background and roadside concentrations over time.

-The PM2.5 index shows the annual mean, averaged over all included sites that had annual data capture greater than or equal to 75%.
-The shaded areas represent the 95% confidence interval for the annual mean concentration for roadside sites and urban background sites.
+The PM2.5 index shows the annual mean, averaged over all sites that had annual data capture greater than or equal to 75 per cent.
+The shaded areas represent the 95 per cent confidence interval for the annual mean concentration for roadside sites and urban background sites.
 The interval for roadside sites narrows over time because of an increase in the number of monitoring sites and a reduction in the variation between annual means for PM2.5 measured at roadside sites.
 Annual means for individual sites can be found in the PM2.5 statistical tables that accompany this report.

 View the data for this chart